 - a.
-Select "Record Name" by using , and say a name to be registered. - b.
+Select "Record Name" using , and say a name to be registered. - b.
 Press the talk switch and say a name to be registered.

-A voice guidance instruction to confirm the input is heard. - STEP 4 Select "Confirm" by using a voice command or - ▶ Registration to the hands-free phone system only - STEP 5 Select "Phone Only" using a voice command or ... - ► Registration to the hands-free phone system and Bluetooth[®] audio system at the same time - STEP 5 Select "Internal Audio (Int.
-Audio)" using a voice command or
+Voice guidance instruction to confirm the input is heard.

+▶ Registration to the hands-free phone system only

+STEP 5 Select "Phone Only" using a voice command or

+► Registration to the hands-free phone system and Bluetooth® audio system at the same time

+STEP 5 Select "Int.
+Audio (Internal audio)" using a voice command or